 The popular Restaurants of the Heart (how cute is that?) is much more than your average soup kitchen.
 Founded by a beloved French comedian named Coluche, the association runs soup kitchens and grocery distribution centers around France, but has also provides a broad range of support services spanning from housing and job support to legal aid for the underprivileged.
 Fill out your contact information HERE and join hundreds of fellow Parisians in giving back to the community we are lucky enough to call home.

 Just like Les Restos du Coeur, Serve the City (STC) offers a network of support to people in need.
-Spanning from Hungary to Brazil, Serve the City is a global volunteer effort that helps the homeless, asylum seekers, the elderly, the disabled, children in need, and victims of abuse.
-The Paris “hub” has teamed up with Prêt à Manger to organize a breakfast distribution on Friday mornings.
-For more information, check out their MEETUP PAGE or email them HERE.
+Spanning from Hungary to Brazil, Serve the City is a global volunteer effort that helps the homeless, refugees and asylum seekers, the elderly, the disabled, children in need, and victims of abuse.
+The Paris “hub” has a S.A.V.E. program that trains volunteers to help with their activities and events.

 One of the largest charity groups in France, Emmaüs has thrift shops and collection points around Paris, including over 20,000 “Relais” containers where you can drop off your used clothing, shoes, or small household items.
 You can also make a financial donation online or sign up to volunteer (their website is only in French).